rohan843/backend-engg-notes/README.md

 ### Long Polling

-> This is used by Apache Kafka
+> This is used by Apache Kafka.

 The basic idea is: